reuk/wayverb/docs_source/microphone.md

-The frequency range issues mentioned in [@southern_methods_2007] (where large mesh spacings reduce the output bandwidth, and low mesh spacings reduce low frequency sensitivity) are mentioned by Hacıhabiboglu in [@hacihabiboglu_simulation_2010].
+The frequency range issues mentioned in [@southern_methods_2007] (where large mesh spacings reduce the output bandwidth, and low mesh spacings reduce low frequency sensitivity) are mentioned by Hacıhabiboğlu in [@hacihabiboglu_simulation_2010].
 It is unclear whether the intensity calculation technique solves this problem, although the results presented in [@hacihabiboglu_simulation_2010] appear consistent across the spectrum.
 Some